Compact and Optimal Deep Learning with Recurrent Parameter Generators: Experimental Results

-We also report the out-of-distribution performance of superposition models.
-ObjectNet \cite{barbu2019objectnet} contain 50k images with 113 classes overlapping with ImageNet.
-Previous models are reported to have a large performance drop on ObjectNet.
+We also report the out-of-distribution performance of RPG models.
+ObjectNet \cite{barbu2019objectnet} contains 50k images with 113 classes overlapping with ImageNet.
+Existing models are reported to have a large performance drop on ObjectNet.
 We directly evaluate the performance of ImageNet-trained model on ObjectNet without any fine-tuning (Table \ref{tab:general}(c)).
-With the same number of backbone parameters, our ResNet-RPG achieves a 3.1\% gain compared to ResNet18.
-With the same network architecture design, our ResNet-RPG achieves 0.5\% gain compared to ResNet34.
-This indicates our RPG networks have higher out-of-distribution performance even with smaller model sizes.
+With the same backbone DoF, R18-RPG achieves a 3\% gain compared to R18-vanilla.
+With the same network architecture design, R34-RPG achieves 0.5\% gain compared to R34.
+This indicates RPG networks have higher out-of-distribution performance even with smaller model DoF.

-\textbf{Feature Similarity}.
-RPG networks are small in parameter size, are they still possible to prune?
-Some work \cite{wang2019cop} achieves satisfactory pruning results by calculating the correlation matrix of a feature map from the network, and prune channels with high correlations.
-Following their settings, we report feature similarity of ResNet34-RPG after residual building block 3 (Fig.\ref{fig:featuresim}).
-From our small ResNet34-RPG with 45k backbone parameters to plain ResNet34 with 21M backbone parameters, the feature similarity gradually increases.
-This indicates our RPG networks can still be pruned, and the FLOPs and run time can be further reduced.
-We provide empirical pruning results in Appendix \ref{sec:supp1}.
+\textbf{Quantization.} Network quantization can reduce model size with minimal accuracy drop.
+It is of interest to study if RPG models, whose parameters have been shrunk, can be quantized.
+After 8-bit quantization, the accuracy of ResNet18-RPG (5.6M DoF) only drop 0.1 percentage point on ImageNet, indicating RPG can be quantized for further model size reduction.
+Details are in Appendix \ref{sec:quantize}.

 \textbf{Security}.
 Permutation matrices generated by the random seed can be considered as security keys to decode the model.
-In addition, only random seeds to generate transformation matrices need to be saved and transferred, which is efficient in terms of size.
+Further, only random seeds to generate generating matrix $G$ need to be saved and transferred at negligible cost.